 With Irish Catholics now having the vote on the same terms as Irish Protestants, and with their playing a front-line role in the defence of Ireland in the event of a French invasion, it might have been assumed that the Catholic question was now over.
 But this was not to be the case.
 The right of Catholics, if elected to take their seat in Parliament, proved elusive.
 Mounting violence in Ireland, widespread evidence of a well organized conspiracy to subvert the government, and the prospect of a long war against France combined to make British ministers close the concession account where Irish Catholics were concerned.
 Catholic emancipation, as it was now called, remained so elusive that it was becoming clear that it would never be given; it could only be taken.
 And this could only be achieved when the Catholic question was divorced from party politics and from questions of defense and military strategy.
 The Catholic question could only be addressed properly when it was finally recognized for what it now was – are in fact may have been all along – the Irish question.

 The Catholic Question in the Eighteenth Century

 Posted on April 14, 2012, in Ireland History and tagged Catholic, Catholic Church, Ireland, Irish, Irish Catholic, Penal Laws, Protestantism in Ireland, United Irishmen.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.